Skip to content

 Our Approach

-We began with a comprehensive diagnostic of the group’s corporate and tax structure, a process that took four weeks and involved reviewing six years of consolidated accounts, the articles of association and intercompany agreements of all five entities, and the tax returns of each subsidiary and the holding company.
+The diagnostic phase took four weeks and involved reviewing six years of consolidated accounts, the articles of association and intercompany agreements of all five entities, and the individual tax returns of each subsidiary and the holding.
+For each intercompany transaction — management fees, dividends, intercompany loans, shared service invoices — we calculated the actual tax cost and identified the gap between that cost and what it would be under an optimal structure.

 Results

-The entire restructuring was executed within six months using tax-neutral statutory mechanisms, with no cash tax cost triggered by the reorganisation itself.
-The group’s statutory audit firm confirmed the new structure in its review of the first consolidated tax return filed under the new regime.
+The entire restructuring was executed within six months using the tax-neutral statutory mechanisms, with no cash tax cost triggered by the reorganisation itself — the neutrality regime deferred any taxable gains until a future disposal.
+The group’s statutory auditor confirmed the new structure in its review of the first consolidated return filed under the new regime, noting that the structure met all formal requirements for the consolidation and exemption mechanisms.

 Results